MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-health.md

 | Last status reported timestamp (UTC)        |  The last time that the sync app reported health data to the dashboard  |
 ||

 Customize your view of which devices show up on the dashboard by using the filter option in the command bar.
-Standard filters include "all devices" where you can see every device and "devices with errors" where you will only see devices with errors.
+Standard filters include "all devices" where you can see every device and "devices with errors" where you'll only see devices with errors.

 You can easily create a custom filter with your own conditions.
 From the command bar, select **Filter** > **New filter** to open the **Custom filter** panel.
 Name your filter and select your desired conditions.
 If you'd like to filter by app version, be sure that you enter the complete version number including periods.
 Afterwards, select **Create** to use your new filter.

 :::image type="content" source="media/custom-filter-pane.png" alt-text="Image depicting custom filter pane in dashboard":::

-When someone in your organization reports a problem syncing files to OneDrive, you can investigate quickly without having to ask for additional details of the error message via Microsoft Teams chat or Outlook email.
+When someone in your organization reports a problem with syncing files to OneDrive, you can investigate quickly without having to ask for extra details of the error message via Microsoft Teams chat or Outlook email.
 Select a user to see more information on their device and sync status.
 This detailed view lets you see a user's essential OneDrive information including any errors they might be experiencing.

 :::image type="content" source="media/detail-panel-dashboard.png" alt-text="Image depicting Details panel with individual OneDrive user and device information":::